Teamwork helps clients caught in perfect storm of COVID-19 and power outages

 Wheels started turning quickly to get relief to residents of these buildings who were already feeling the stress of isolation and worry due to the COVID-19 pandemic.

 COA care managers who had clients in the buildings began calling to conduct well checks.

 COA’s Provider Services department jumped into action to have hot meals delivered to residents in the buildings.

 Council on Aging CEO, Suzanne Burke, placed a call to Duke Energy to ask that the buildings be placed on Duke’s priority list for power restoration.

 COA employees, Ken Wilson and Amber Daniels, purchased flashlights and secured bags of ice to distribute to residents in the buildings.
 The ice was important for older adults who needed to preserve medications.

-Meanwhile, Quisenberry and his team worked with meals provider, Meals on Wheels Southwest OH & Northern KY, to deliver a two-day supply of shelf-stable meals to residents at both buildings.
+Meanwhile, the COA team worked with meals provider, Meals on Wheels Southwest OH & Northern KY, to deliver a two-day supply of shelf-stable meals to residents at both buildings.

-After the meals were delivered to AHEPA 127-II, Quisenberry spoke with the building’s manager.
-“She said the residents were extremely grateful for this support from COA," Quisenberry reported.
-"They were all worried because they had no way to prepare food for today.”
+After the meals were delivered to AHEPA 127-II, the building’s manager let COA know the residents were extremely grateful for this support and had been worried because they had no way to prepare food for that day.

 COA later received a letter of thanks and appreciation from AHEPA Management Company’s Regional Manager, Dale Parsons.
 In the letter, Parsons said, “For your agency to step up and help us out without even being asked is outstanding.
 This is truly a testament of how your agency cares about our senior community.
 We are eternally grateful and thankful to you and your staff for what you provided at a time of need.”